Veziik/X95-TeleStock/README.md

 1. Go into the Content Files folder.

-2. Print the following files on your printer of choice at 70% infill (I used gyroid infill) and orient them sideways:
+2. Print the following files on your printer of choice with 5 walls and 50% infill (I used gyroid infill):
-    - LockingBody.stl
+    - LockingBody.stl: Orient with the opening for the button facing up
-    - TelescopingPad.stl
+    - TelescopingPad.stl: Orient with the stippled setion facing up
-    - LockingButton.stl.
+    - LockingButton.stl: Lay on one side
-    - Endcap-Left.stl
+    - Endcap-Left.stl: Orient so the larger L shape is touching the print bed
-    - Endcap-Right.stl
+    - Endcap-Right.stl: Orient so the larger L shape is touching the print bed

 3. You'll need one of the following to cut the locking pin and the two steel arms: A waterjet cutter, a laser cutter, a cnc mill, or a regular mill.
 Ideally you'll want to use a waterjet and/or a service that provides cutting of sheet metak to bypass this step.